phobos2077/fo2_ecco/README.md

 ## COMPATIBILITY

-Can ONLY be installed on top of the *Restoration Project: Updated* v26 with *Maps Updated* by Pixote.
+Can ONLY be installed on top of the *Restoration Project: Updated* with *Maps Updated* by Pixote (see release page for more info).

 Start of a new game is **required**, if you're updating from EcCo 0.6.2 or basic RPU.